 DVM, MSc in CAB, MRCVS

-Natalia has been helping people with their pet’s behaviour concerns in London and North Wales for the past few years.
-She has always been passionate about behaviour and has studied how early experiences in puppies influence personality traits in adult dogs.
+Natalia has been helping people with their pet’s behaviour concerns in London and North Wales for almost ten years.
+For her Masters thesis in animal behaviour she investigated how early experiences in puppies lives influence personality traits in adult dogs.

 What Natalia finds most rewarding when working with dogs and cats with behavioural problems is helping pets and their people understand each other and build a strong bond.
 Natalia is available at the London Vet Clinic for referred cats and dogs with any type of behaviour issue.